 How have plants adapted to environments with extreme amounts of sunlight or water?
 Explore the plant communities of three unique glass houses: the Arid House, with one of the largest collections of cacti and succulents in the country; the Orchid, Fern and Carnivorous Plant House; and the Tropical House, where you feel as though you’re in a rainforest.
 The experience includes some plant favorites such as chocolate, cinnamon, coffee, and vanilla.
 This is a mostly indoor tour.

 Humans depend on the use of plants to survive, prosper, and enrich our lives.
 Explore the Garden’s herb and crop gardens, desert and rainforest collections, and California plant communities to discover the everyday uses of plants by different peoples and cultures.
-Visit the Garden’s special Fiber & Dye exhibit to view the beautiful spectrum of color from plants and the natural history of clothing, paper and other fiber uses.
+In March, visit the Garden’s special Fiber & Dye exhibit to view the beautiful spectrum of color from plants and the natural history of clothing, paper and other fiber uses.

 Patterns in Nature: Math in the Garden